In addition to tropes inherited from the show, this story provides examples of the following tropes:

 Near-black: Heather.
 She seems to enjoy her antagonist role a little too much to be a “gray”; but unlike Chris, she draws the line at the prospect of bloodshed.

 Dark gray: Duncan.
-He's an experienced knife fighter and tends to view girls as objects, but has too many Pet the Dog moments to be a "black".
+He's an experienced knife fighter and tends to view girls as objects, but has too many Pet the Dog moments to be "black".

 Light gray: Katie and Sadie.
 They are friendly, loyal and supportive, but are also willing to get their hands dirty to get what they want.